List of ZX Spectrum clones: Blic

 Blic (ru: Блиц) or Blitz is a Soviet clone of the ZX Spectrum 48K, designed in 1990, and based on the earlier Leningrad clone.
 The ROM had been modified to display “BLIC Home Computer” alongside three rectangles which were respectively coloured blue, red, and green.
 The firmware contained a modified font of the Latin and Cyrillic alphabet.
 Keyboard layouts were switched between Cyrillic and Latin using the POKE 23607.56 and POKE 23607.56 commands, respectively.
 The layout of the Cyrillic keyboard is YaWERT (яверт) rather than the more familiar JCUKEN.
 The keys were made of rubber, and their size and placement was virtually identical to that on the original ZX Spectrum 48K.

 Byte

-Byte (ru: Байт) was a soviet clone made in Brest by the Brest Electromechanical Plant.
+Byte (ru: Байт) was a Soviet clone made in Brest by the Brest Electromechanical Plant.
 Introduced in 1989, it used several Z80 CPU clones like the KR1858VM1, KR1858VM1 or T34VM1.
-Specifications are similar to the original Spectrum, with 48KB or RAM.
-In 1992 an average of 1705 computers were produced per month.
+Specifications are similar to the original Spectrum, with 48 KB or RAM.
+In 1992 an average of 1,705 computers were produced per month.
 Production ended in 1995.

 BASIC and Breeze

 These machines were produced at the Vladivostok plant Radiopribor, based on South Korean microchips.
 They were sold in suitcase with a cassette containing programs and games.
-BASIC (ru: Бейсик) came with 48KB of RAM, while the Breeze (ru: Бриз) was a 128KB machine with a printer controller, disk drive and a sound chip.
+BASIC (ru: Бейсик) came with 48 KB of RAM, while the Breeze (ru: Бриз) was a 128 KB machine with a printer controller, disk drive and a sound chip.